simonhanmer/devops-playground-may2024/steps/step_5/README.md

 This policy allows the CloudFront distribution to access the bucket, but denies access to anyone else.

-Finally, we want to remove the settings that made the S3 bucket public.
+Then, we want to remove the settings that made the S3 bucket public.
 Find this text in the `s3.tf` file:

 ```hcl
 resource "aws_s3_bucket_public_access_block" "this" {